dremonkey/shopify-node/README.md

 ## Resource Methods

 This is still a work in progress so at this time not all the Shopify API resources have been implemented.
-Currently the following resources are available:
+Currently the following are available:

 ```
 shopify.applicationCharges